Church history can be a journey through doctrinal

 widespread revival erupted among Protestant (SIM) churches in south

-construction of Reynolds Memorial Hospital building in central India
+supervised the construction of Reynolds Memorial Hospital building in central India

 1939 - A sick missionary, Joy Ridderhof, made a recording of gospel songs and a message